jimysancho/agent-py-gpt/Readme.md

 query_to_embed, = (query.replace(subject, "") if subject in query else query.lower().replace(subject, "")) if len(subjects) > 1 else (query,)
 ```

-That way, only the subject name will appear in the query for each subject, removing the similarity with other nodes.
+That way, only one subject name will appear in the query.
+For each subject, only itself will appear int the query by removing the other subjects, decreasing the similarity with other nodes.

 ### 2.2 GeneralRetriever

 With this tool we want to answer queries like: "Will changing X break something?", "What will happen If I change this parameter of the function X to...?", "Is there any errors in the repo?"

 #### 2.2.1 One subject
-So, we need to get the proper node and everything that is depending on it.
-Again, we'll try to get the node directly from the database based on the subject name and if it does not succeed via similarity search.
-Besides that, we also want to get all of the nodes which in the column: *node_relationships* has the id of this node.
+We need to get the proper node and everything that is depending on it.
+Again, we'll try to get the node directly from the database based on the subject name and if it does not succeed then via similarity search.
+Besides that, we also want to get all of the nodes whose values in the column: *node_relationships* have the id of this node.
+Why?
+Because that means that in those nodes, the retrieved node appears in some way, which means that changing the retrieved node would affect those nodes as well.

 ```
 all_nodes_related_to_this_node = self._db.query(Node).filter(Node.node_relationships.has_key(str(valid_node.id))).all()